John Jordan (vintner): Political activities

 Early in his career, Jordan donated to Republican candidates.
 Jordan was the third most prolific donor to Super PACs in 2013.
 Jordan gained particular notoriety in 2014 for supporting Massachusetts Senate candidate Gabriel Gomez, spending over one million dollars to support a PAC that Jordan created to advocate for Gomez's election.
 In 2015, Jordan spent $130,000 through his own super PAC, named "Baby Got PAC", to support Republic presidential primary candidate Marco Rubio.
 Since 2016, John Jordan has not made any monetary donation to an individual politician.
 His contract as an economist and national security analyst on television prohibits him from doing so.
 Jordan attends the Republic National Convention every four years to lobby for two areas that he is passionate about: inequality of opportunity for all human beings and national security issues with regards to China and Russia.
 As is customary in either political party, attendees are expected to make a donation to the national committee for the convention, and Jordan made a donation in 2019 to participate in the Republican National Convention.
-John is a former Naval Intelligence Officer and a captain in the Navy Reserve.
-His work in foreign intelligence within the armed forces had led to a life-long interest in the policies surrounding how we protect our nation.